koti/Simple-Chatty-Bot/README.md

 # Simple-Chatty-Bot
-A simple bot able for a small talk.
+A simple bot able to perform a quick talk.